davidalami/davidalami.github.io/_posts/2025-02-20-ai-agents-beginners-guide.md

 ---
-"title": Understanding AI Agents: A Beginner's Guide
+title: Understanding AI Agents: A Beginner's Guide
 ---

 Understanding AI agents is crucial because they represent a significant leap in how we interact with technology.
 Unlike traditional AI systems, AI agents can learn, adapt, and perform tasks with minimal human intervention, making them powerful tools for automation and decision-making.